 Cleft Palate: Feeding Your Baby

 Feeding a baby who has a cleft palate can be a challenge.
-Your baby may have a problem making a tight seal between his or her mouth and the nipple.
+Your baby may have a problem making a tight seal between the mouth and the nipple.
 But with a little preparation, you can successfully feed your baby with formula or breast milk.
 For example, use a soft, compressible nipple or a bottle you can squeeze to help the flow of milk.

-A health professional who specializes in babies with cleft palate can show you how to bottle-feed your baby in the best way.
+A health professional who specializes in babies with cleft palate can show you how to bottle-feed your baby.
 This person can also answer any questions you have about feeding problems.

 If you want to breastfeed your baby, talk with a health professional or a breastfeeding (lactation) consultant.
 Feeding your baby directly at the breast usually is very challenging.
 It's not always successful.
 But you can use a breast pump to collect your breast milk in a bottle and then feed it to your baby.